Doul00/ML_Notes/chapter1/classification.md

 ###### Information Gain:

 This method works by calculating the entropy for each node.
 If a node is homogeneous, the entropy is equal to zero and when it is equal to one in the worst case \(50% of class 1 in the node and 50% of class 2\).
 The entropy can be calculated using the formula:
+$$
+\text{Entropy = } -p log2 p - q log2 q
+$$
 The steps to calculate entropy for a split are:

 * Calculate entropy for the parent node